White Fang (1973 film): Plot

 Soon, everything starts to go wrong for Beauty Smith when he tries to persuade Krista to accompany him away from Dawson City for he is planning to skip town with his ill-gotten money, trailing unpaid promissory notes behind him.
 A frantic tussle erupts where Smith accidentally shoots Krista, killing her.
 Father Oatley, arrives on the scene and sees what Smith has done.
 Enraged, Oatley runs out onto the streets shouting Smith's secret to the startled townsfolk.
 Smith immediately decides to start packing to move onto Nome, Alaska where more gold has recently been discovered and set up shop there.
 Oatley's outburst blows the lid off the secret as the whole town prepares to move on to the newly discovered gold deposits.

 Meanwhile, Chester (Daniele Dublino), the Smith assassin who murdered Charlie, is freed from his jail cell by a corrupt Mountie (Janos Bartha).
 On Smith's orders, Chester sneaks into Jason Scott's quarters and almost succeeds in killing him.
 But White Fang leaps in through a window and savages Chester.
-Beauty Smith and his lead henchmen, Hall, then sneak into the mission hut and take Mitsah hostage, and shoots Father Oatley dead as he attempts to stop them.
+Beauty Smith and his lead henchman, Hall, then sneak into the mission hut and take Mitsah hostage, and shoot Father Oatley dead as he attempts to stop them.
 Scott, White Fang, and a horde or irate villagers give chase.
 Smith attempts to sweep away his pursuers by blowing up a dam.
 But White Fang jumps upon Smith and saves the day by gnashing at the villain's wrist.
 But as Scott drags Beauty Smith back to face justice, the dynamite explodes, sweeping away Smith, Hall, and White Fang.

 The following day, the remainder of the townspeople, including Scott, Kurt, Sister Evangelina, and Mitsha sail away from the abandoned town down the river in a steamboat as a tearful Mitsah is distraught over the loss of both his father and beloved hound.
 But at the last minute, White Fang reappears, swimming from the riverbank after the departing boat and is soon reunited with Mitsah once again.